minodisk/medic/readme.md

 # Medic

-A tool for converting markdown to HTML, posting it to Medium, and updating it.
+Tool for manipulating Medium posts with markdown files.

 ## Motivation